Y4NN777/Y7-Jprompter/README.md

 ## ✨ Features

-- 🧠 **AI-Powered Conversion** - Smart transformation using Google Gemini 2.0
+- 🧠 **AI-Powered Conversion** - Smart transformation using Google Gemini
 - 📚 **Template Library** - Pre-built templates for common use cases
 - 🎨 **Beautiful UI** - Modern, responsive design with smooth animations
 - 📋 **Copy & Export** - Easy sharing and downloading of JSON prompts
-- 📖 **Learning Center** - Comprehensive guide to JSON prompting best practices
+- 🤖 **Interactive Chatbot** - Learn about JSON prompting from an AI assistant
+- ↔️ **Resizable Panels** - Adjust the layout to your preference
 - ⚡ **Real-time Processing** - Fast conversions with detailed explanations
 - 🔍 **Template Search** - Find the perfect template quickly
 - 💾 **Export Ready** - Download JSON files for immediate use